Beinn Spionnaidh

-Beinn Spionnaidh is a mountain of 773 m in Sutherland, the northwestern tip of the Scottish Highlands.
+Beinn Spionnaidh is a mountain of 773m in Sutherland at the northwestern tip of the Scottish Highlands, making it the most northerly mountain in Scotland and Great Britain.
 It is a Corbett located west of Loch Eriboll and northeast of Cranstackie and Foinaven.
-It is like its neighbours in that the top, a 1 km long whaleback running southwest to northeast, is covered with loose, broken quartzite.
+It is like its neighbours in that the top, a 1km long whaleback running southwest to northeast, is covered with loose, broken quartzite.
 A steep spur to the northwest, Cioch Mhor, provides one route to the top, and good views of the Kyle of Durness; the gentler slope to the southeast is tiring due to the loose rock on the upper section.